 - 5. Climate-resilient projects.
 The Commission urges the state to prioritize investments for projects that: - 5.1.
 Repair and improve aging or damaged infrastructure to prevent supply losses and promote energy efficiency, to safely convey flood flow, to protect against wildfire, and to ensure safe and reliable drinking water for communities that lack it. - 5.2.
 Provide water for underserved beneficiaries, such as under-represented communities and habitat areas. - 5.3.
 Restore rivers and streams by reconnecting floodplains, allowing for natural meander, and/or providing more natural, functional instream flows. - 5.4.
 Promote local and regional flexibility and supply reliability during drought or catastrophic disruption through interties, redundancies, consolidations, and water trading or banking projects. - 5.5.
-Meet the need for water supply strategies such as conjunctive use, flood-managed aquifer recharge, and water transfers that help address the state's changing hydrology and support the implementation of SGMA. - 5.6.
+Meet the need for water supply strategies such as conjunctive use, flood-managed aquifer recharge, and water transfers that help address the state's changing hydrology and support the implementation of SGMA.

+- 5.6.
 Contribute to a comprehensive, integrated water management approach that considers multiple water supply sources including, but not limited to, stream flow, groundwater, imported water, stormwater, desalinated water, water saved through increased efficiency, and recycled water, as applicable. - 5.7.
 Improve flexibility to accommodate water market transfer and exchange opportunities that benefit communities, the environment, and farms. - 6.
 Assessing resilience.
-The following questions could be used to weigh a project's effectiveness in improving resilience: - Climate-Resilient Design.
+The following questions could be used to weigh a project's effectiveness in improving resilience:

+Climate-Resilient Design.
 How will the project bolster climate resilience?
 How well is climate change embedded into the project's design?
 Did project proponents use current, accurate climate and water data?
 Is the project designed to be robust and reliable within a range of climate outcomes and future scenarios?
 What are the risks to this project?
 What is the risk if this project is not completed?

 Multiple Benefits.
 Does the project provide multiple benefits?
 Does the project serve disadvantaged communities, advance flood protection, enhance ecosystems, and/or provide other benefits to the people and state of California?
+Were multiple benefits considered and integrated as part of the design and planning process for this project?